foambubble/foam/docs/proposal-link-definition-and-disambiguation.md

 ## Current status

 - We generate link ref defs from wiki-links inline
-- Wiki links are expected to be the full source of truth, but we don't have enough infomration to conclusively disambiguate
+- Wiki links are expected to be the full source of truth, but we don't have enough information to conclusively disambiguate

 ## Solution